iprankurpandey/build-is-your-birthday-lucky-Mark-XI/readme.md

-# stock profit and loss app
+# is your bday lucky
 check your birthday whether it is lucky or not ,this web app is part of neogcamp mark XI assesment.

 # tech stack